 Contributed property is generally not depreciated for rate-making purposes as some states' regulatory guidelines provide that contributions in aid of construction received must remain on the Company's consolidated balance sheet indefinitely.
-Based on regulatory conventions in other states where the Company operates, some of the subsidiaries do depreciate contributed property and amortize contributions in aid of construction at the composite rate of the related property.
-Contributions in aid of construction and customers' advances for construction are deducted from the Company's rate base for rate-making purposes, and therefore, no return is earned on contributed property.
+Based on regulatory conventions in other states where the Company operates, some of the subsidiaries do depreciate contributed property and amortize contributions in aid of construction and customers' advances for construction are deducted from the Company's rate base for rate-making purposes, and therefore, no return is earned on contributed property.